Scalable Casino Warehouse Cutting ETL Costs by 90%

 Our Solution

-• A logical data model was designed along with data governance policies, which included- same KPI definitions across the organization, improving user access control, and data security measures.
+• A logical data model and governance framework were designed, covering standardized KPI definitions, user access control, and data security

 Outcome

-• A Scalable Enterprise Data Warehouse was built.
+A scalable Enterprise Data Warehouse was successfully implemented for the casino enterprise

-The Enterprise Data Warehouse was built in a record
+The Enterprise Data Warehouse was delivered in 4 months, meeting urgent business timelines

 BizAcuity